RMS Majestic (1914)

-RMS Majestic was a White Star Line ocean liner working on the North Atlantic run, originally launched in 1914 as the Hamburg America Line liner SS Bismarck.
-At 56,551 gross register tons and was the largest ship in the world until completion of SS Normandie in 1935.
+RMS Majestic was a British ocean liner working on the White Star Line's North Atlantic run, originally launched in 1914 as the Hamburg America Liner SS Bismarck.
+At 56,551 gross register tons, she was the largest ship ever operated by the White Star Line under its own flag and the largest ship in the world until completion of SS Normandie in 1935.

-The third and largest member of German HAPAG Line's trio of transatlantic liners, her completion was delayed by World War I. The liner never sailed under the German flag except on her sea trials in 1922.
-Following the war, she was finished by her German builders, handed over to the allies as war reparations and became the White Star Line flagship RMS Majestic, as well as replacing the sunk HMHS Britannic.
+The third and largest member of the German ocean liner company Hamburg America Line's trio of transatlantic liners, her completion was delayed by World War I. The liner never sailed under the German flag except on her sea trials in 1922.
+Following the war, she was finished by her German builders, handed over to the Allies as war reparations and became the White Star Line flagship RMS Majestic, replacing the sunk HMHS Britannic, which went down in the Aegean Sea, in November 1916, after hitting a mine laid by SM U-73.
 She was the second White Star ship to bear the name, the first being the RMS Majestic of 1889.

 She served successfully throughout the 1920s but the onset of the Great Depression made her increasingly unprofitable.
 She managed to struggle through the first half of the 1930s before being sold off for scrapping to Thos.
 W. Ward.
-She was taken possession of by the British Admiralty before demolition commenced after an agreement was reached with White Star and Thomas Ward.
+The British Admiralty took possession of her before demolition commenced after an agreement was reached with White Star and Thomas Ward.
 She served the Royal Navy as the training ship HMS Caledonia before catching fire in 1939 and sinking.
 She was subsequently raised and scrapped in 1943.